Having trouble getting an order fill?

 Wide Bid Ask Spreads

 Bid-ask spreads are usually the first indicator of liquidity.
 The wider the bid-ask spread, the more difficult it will be to find a favorable price.
 Chances are that there is also little to no volume.
 Simply inputting the mid-price will most likely result in a hanging order, unless there is some considerable price action.
-As a reference, the most liquid options have a spread as narrow as a penny. [option chain graphic w/ order entry spread]
+As a reference, the most liquid options have a spread as narrow as a penny.
+Generally speaking, if you are really itching for a fill, then you can consider changing your price closer to the natural, or nat price.

 No Bid, aka No Buyers

 It’s hard to sell something when there are no buyers.
 If no one is bidding for what you are selling, you won’t get it off your hands.
-A simple way to see whether or not your option has buyers is to look at the bid.
+A simple way to see whether or not your option has buyers is to look at the bid price.
 You typically encounter this issue with far out-of-the-money options, especially those nearing expiration, that you want to close out.
-The no-buyer issue has the potential to affect almost every options strategy, especially spreads (verticals and iron condors).
+The 0.00 bid issue has the potential to affect almost every options strategy, especially spreads (verticals and iron condors).
+That means the long leg of any spread position may not fill as a whole since there are no buyers.

 Entering the order at Mid-Price